- WHOOP Strap Review

 The issue with such a strategy is that it can take an incredible toll on your body.
 Sometimes, I feel like although my mind is getting stronger my body isn’t — or at least not at the rate I’m expecting.

-However, beyond “listening to my body,” I haven’t had a means through which to evaluate how recovered I was on a particular day.
+But aside from “listening to my body,” I haven’t had a means through which to evaluate how recovered I was on a particular day.
 That’s where WHOOP can help.

-Every morning, the WHOOP application gives me a recovery score, expressed as a percentage (e.g., 75% recovered), based on key metrics from my heart, nervous system and sleep performance.
+Every morning, the WHOOP app gives me a recovery score, expressed as a percentage (e.g., 75% recovered), based on key metrics from my heart, nervous system and sleep performance.
 Depending on my recovery, WHOOP suggests how much strain I should take on that day to prevent over-training and to lower the risk of injury.

 What’s interesting is that you can use the recovery score for much more than planning your next workout.
 For example, having a low recovery score for a few days in a row without an obvious reason (i.e., strenuous workout sessions) has been an incredibly reliable indicator that my body is fighting off a virus.